thevickypedia/black_pearl/README.md

 # Black Pearl
 An application that alerts you via email and/or whatsapp when the stocks prices on your watchlist has either deceeded the MIN threshold or exceeded the MAX limit value.

-Note: This is a tweaked version of [stock_monitor](https://github.com/thevickypedia/stock_monitor) which excludes all the unnecessary stuff.
+Note: This is a tweaked version of the [stock_monitor](https://github.com/thevickypedia/yahoo_finance_monitor) application.

 ## Setup